wotamann/vuetify-form-base/README.md

 * Get full configurable Forms based on Schema Definition
 * Edit plain or deep nested objects including Arrays, without the need to flatten it
 * Get a full, reactive Result
-* Listen on 'Resize', 'Focus', 'Input', 'Click', 'Swipe' and 'Update' Events
+* Listen on 'Resize', 'Focus', 'Input', 'Blur', 'Click', 'Swipe' and 'Update' Events
 * Use Slots to pass Header and Footer into a Control.
 Or replace a Control by Slot
 * Configurable CSS Style